pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # The Mongo Shell

-The capabilities of the Mongo shell include performing CRUD (create, read, update, delete) operations, querying and index management, user and database administration, aggregation pipelines, and Javascript support.
-The commands are generally simpler and less verbose than using the APIs, however it is not optimized for large-scale data processing, whereas the APIs like PyMongo are more capable for this purpose.
+The capabilities of the Mongo shell include performing CRUD (create, read, update, delete) operations, querying and index management, user and database administration, and Javascript support.
+The commands are simpler and less verbose than calling upon MongoDB through the APIs, however the Mongo shell is not optimized for large-scale data processing, so APIs like PyMongo will perform better in this regard.

 Multi-line commands can be entered by pressing Enter to move to the next line, and then ctrl+Enter when ready to execute.
-This can be cumbersome for complex commands, though you can use <code>load()</code> to execute the contents of a Javascript file.
+This can be cumbersome for complex commands, though you can use <code>load()</code> to execute from a Javascript file.